frittblas/featureflicks/README.md

 There are 11 components that I put in the folder src/components.
 I tried to make each component just do one thing.

-+About:
+1. About:
 	A simple component just returning a small "about"-section.

-+App:
+2. App:
 	The starting point.
 Here I set up the Navbar and all the routes.

 +DisplaySeats:
  This component was taken from the lecture and slightly expanded to include